 The GUID generated by Hashicorp Vault when you configured your App Role.

-(Only displays if Username Source is selected) The name in Hashicorp Vault that usernames are stored under.
+(Only displays if Username Source is Manual Entry) The name in Hashicorp Vault that usernames are stored under.

 Tenable.sc saves the credential.